-As all small business owners should know, November 29th is Small Business Saturday.
+As all small business owners should be familiar with Small Business Saturday.
 Tucked in between Black Friday and Cyber Monday, Small Business Saturday is when American consumers are encouraged to shop at locally owned companies—and the people love it.
 Last year, consumers spent over $14 billion on Small Business Saturday.
 Naturally, this presents an excellent opportunity for small business owners—but are you fully taking advantage of this Saturday?

 Check out these four tips and make the most out Small Business Saturday.